achewink/vpon-sdk/android/android-interstitial.en.md

 permalink:       android/interstitial/
 lang:           "en"
 ---

+## Finished Integration Guide
+---
+If you haven't finished the previous integration guide, please check all the [settings here](../integration-guide/).

 # Overview
 ---
 Interstitials, on the other hand, immediately present rich HTML5 experiences or "web apps" at natural app transition points such as launch, video pre-roll or game level load.
 Web apps are in-app browsing experiences with a simple close button rather than any navigation bar—the content provides its own internal navigation scheme.
 Interstitial ads are typically more expensive and subject to impression constraints.